PDG Therapeutics

 Julia promotes a warm, non-judgmental space to support clients as they work through challenges they may be facing.
 Julia has helped her clients struggling with various concerns such as anxiety, depression, family conflict, substance use, trauma, self-esteem, stress management, and more.
 Julia’s goal in the therapeutic relationship is to help individuals navigate life’s changes and struggles, achieve greater peace, and enjoy their unique process along the way.
 With the understanding that finding the right therapist and beginning therapy can feel overwhelming, Julia encourages potential clients to take the leap and schedule the initial assessment.
 This provides an opportunity for clients to ask questions and discuss any concerns openly.

 Julia received her Master’s degree in Social Work from the University of Maryland, Baltimore School of Social Work, with a Clinical Behavioral Health Specialization.
+See Julia on Psychology Today.

 Marian L. Stukes, LCPC

 Marian’s unique combination of clinical psychology and life coaching skills creates a supportive environment for personal growth, which empowers individuals to regain control over their lives and achieve their goals.
+See Marian on Psychology Today.

-Kirsty Wheelton, LGMFT
+Kirsty Wheelton, LCMFT

 Kirsty works to understand individuals from all different backgrounds and age groups, building rapport in order to best address the needs of each person.
 Kirsty creates a safe and supportive environment so individuals can feel comfortable communicating their thoughts and feelings in a therapeutic setting.

 Kirsty has a Bachelor’s Degree in Psychology from Towson University and a Master’s Degree in Marriage and Family Therapy from Capella University.
+See Kirsty on Psychology Today.

-Miranda DeMers, BA (Counseling Intern)
+Miranda DeMers, LGPC

-Monica Redmond, BS (Counseling Intern)
+Monica Redmond, LGPC

 As a dedicated and compassionate counseling degree student, she is committed to helping individuals navigate the challenges they face in their lives.
 Monica believes that seeking therapy is a courageous step towards personal growth and healing, and provides a supportive, warm, non-judgmental space for you to explore your thoughts and feelings.

 Monica sees ages 14+ and is available for in-person, virtual, daytime, and evening sessions.
+See Monica on Psychology Today.

 Therapy and Counseling